sigworld/AthenaAgent/README.md

 yarn install
 ```

-**The following environment variables are required for LLM infererence:**
+**The following environment variables are required for LLM inferrence:**

 ```
 # GPT4 (for LLM ChatCompletion inference), latest Azure api-version: 2023-12-01-preview